dadambro/project-1/README.md

 Generation II Pokemon who does not need a type correction, but would be inadvertently “corrected” if the function did not work as intended.
-We’ll also specify the function to delete Special Attack and Special Defense to see the warning message:
+We’ll also specify the function to delete Special Attack and Special Defense to see both potential warning messages:

 ``` r
 a <- pokemon.lookup("Magnemite")